 During 2021, the eighth year of the full implementation of the ACA, net income declined compared to 2020.
 Although losses were higher during 2021, premium income remained stable and health insurers were able to cover the costs of their members' health care services.
-Comprehensive health insurers reported a level of profitability comparable to 2017 (see Figure 3).
+Comprehensive health insurers reported a level of profitability comparable to 2017.